aferdyp/aferdyp.github.io/_posts/2017-2-23-building-clickHouse.md

     sudo clickhouse-server --config=${CLICKHOUSE_CONFIG}
     clickhouse-client

-Assuming that this ran fine, you should get to
+Assuming that the setup ran fine, you should get to

     [vagrant@localhost ~]$ clickhouse-client
     ClickHouse client version 1.1.54164.